How to contact me

 Arts North, Cape North, Cape Breton Island, Nova Scotia, open June-October, 902-383-2732.
 A must stop on the famous Cabot Trail.

-Water’s Edge Gallery, Baddeck, Cape Breton Island, Nova Scotia, open June-October, 902-295-3600.
-A well-chosen combination of fine art and fine craft, many with maritime themes.
+Four Mermaids, Port Hood, Cape Breton Island, Nova Scotia, open June-October, 902-787-3030.
+A quirky selection of gifts and crafts, many with a maritime theme.

 Lyghtesome Gallery, Antigonish, Nova Scotia, open year round, 902-863-5804.
 This gallery, small in size but not in scope, has a stunning collection of art.